rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Disaster pursues sinners, but the righteous are rewarded with good. ^1321

-A good man leaves an inheritance to his children’s children, but the sinner’s wealth is laid up for the righteous. ^1322
+A good man leaves an inheritance to his children's children, but the sinner's wealth is laid up for the righteous. ^1322

 The fallow ground of the poor would yield much food, but it is swept away through injustice. ^1323